GregNicholas/groceries-MERN/README.md

 ## How It's Made:

-My goal was to learn the MERN stack to turn another project into a fullstack application, so I jumped into this project and implemented it because it would be good practice with a simpler schema while building something I'd use.
+My goal was to use the MERN stack, get more experience with Redux toolkit, and work with MongoDB to make this a useful fullstack application.
 Beforehand, I experimented with creating simple API's that I could call with frontend apps.
 I did a lot of reading on MongoDB, both documentation, and code examples to get a good feel for it.
 Brad Traversy has some great videos on youtube that really helped the concepts sink in.

 The project is divided in two main parts, frontend and backend.
 The backend, of course is where I had to really take my time and reference outside examples.
-It starts with a simple Express server, with grocery routes and user routes.
+It starts with a simple Express server, with grocery routes and user routes, and once the app was working, recipe routes were added.
 For user authentication, I followed Brad Traversy's tutorial for JWT Authentication.
-I didn't focus on the authentication much other than to get it working.
+Authentication in this app allows each registered user to have their own data.
 Routes are:
  - getGroceries
  - createGrocery